petapp

 These apps cover a range of needs for pet owners such as training, health & care, lifestyle, and monitoring.
 Also, keep in mind that different sources may include or omit various attributes to what is defined as pet care(pet food, veterinary services, medication, insurance, pet services, etc).

 Everyone can literally feel the rise of the pet industry.
-Compare your own local area, society, or country of the general population and their stance towards pets now and ten years ago.
+Compare your own local area or country of the general stance towards pets now and just ten years ago.
 A recent example, just last month, the South Korean government passed a legislation to ban the consumption of dog meat to go into effect in 2027.
+Many countries have passed legislation for animal rights and abuse.
+Have you seen the uptick of dog strollers in your streets these days?
+Chivalry is dead; we no longer live in a ‘ladies first’ society.
+It’s become ‘animals first’.

-The explosive amount of cat videos and pet services is enough even for a blind man to see the difference.
+The amount of cat videos online is enough even for a blind man to see the societal shift.
 As we continue to live better lives, so do our pets.
-As we continue to become a more nuclear family unit, so do our pets.
-And as we continue to marry less and give birth to less children, we turn to pets for comfort and support.
-Our pets have replaced our human babies in many houses.
-Our furry friends are here to stay, and multiply like rabbits.
+As we continue to become more nuclear, so do our pets.
+And as we continue to decimate child birth rates, we turn to pets for comfort.
+Our pets have replaced our babies in many households.
+Our furry friends have become our babies.
+I wouldn’t be surprised if Western countries started rolling out legislation for pet custody when couples split.

 Problems in the Pet Industry

 One of the best showcases of the benefits of pet ownership is the study case of introducing pets to prison inmates in the US.
 When inmates were given the extra responsibility to look after a furry friend, there was a major significant drop in bad behavior, aggressiveness, and in-fighting among the convicts.
-At the same time it increased mental health stability, uplighting spirits, and further led to easier society assimilation.
-With the majority of ex-convicts opting to continue to take care of their prison pets outside of their prison cells.
+At the same time, it increased mental health stability, uplifting spirits, and further led to easier society assimilation.
+The majority of ex-convicts chose to continue to take care of their prison pets outside of their prison cells when their sentence was completed.

-This probably stems from numerous studies where it has been concluded that humans have a desire to live on when given a task or responsibility.
-You could say, we basically live for responsibility (I strongly suggest that this is one of the most important things that married couples should focus on to maintain their marriage, not love).
-Perhaps the absence of social roles and responsibility is one of the reasons why the suicidal rate for retirees are abnormally high in countries that are structured for their citizens to retire early.
+This probably stems from numerous studies where it has been concluded that humans have a desire to live on when given a responsibility.
+We basically live for responsibility.
+I highly suspect the absence of societal roles and responsibilities are the main reason why the suicidal rate for retirees are significantly higher in countries that citizens can retire early.

-The same depressing act can be observed through retired service dogs.
+The same life-shortening, depressing act can be observed with retired service dogs.
+A retired service dog is visibly depressed or distressed with the complete change of lifestyle after being decommissioned.
 Perhaps responsibility is the most important motivating factor for all living creatures to continue to live on.
 Our furry friends also have their responsible needs as well.
 They have an instinctual, natural desire to interact and socialize with us bipeds.

-The current issues in the pet market could be summarized as such, a lack of sufficient:
+Current issues in the pet market show a lack of sufficient:

 – social interactions